-This 36-credit certificate program prepares students for a career in the field of HVAC/R. Coursework provides instruction in control systems, diagnostics and servicing, heating systems, and refrigeration and air conditioning.
+This 34-credit certificate program prepares students for a career in the field of HVAC/R. Coursework provides instruction in control systems, diagnostics and servicing, heating systems, and refrigeration and air conditioning.
 Students are also required to complete general education courses in English, communication, and mathematics.

 Associate of Applied Science in Heating, Ventilation, Air Conditioning and Refrigeration (HVAC/R)

-The 2-year A.A.S. degree program requires the completion of seven semesters of coursework and about 66 credits.
+The 2-year A.A.S. degree program requires the completion of four semesters of coursework and about 64 credits.
 Students will learn about HVAC/R control systems, diagnostics and servicing, commercial systems, and heating systems as well as taking courses in technical writing and computer applications in technology.
 General education courses are a required component of the program and include classes in English, math and science, liberal arts, business and communication.